MicrosoftDocs/learn/learn-pr/azure/design-multi-tenant-saas-apps-with-azure-cosmos-db-for-postgresql/includes/6-monitor-tenants.md

 ## Monitor cross-shard versus single-shard queries

 In Tailspin Toys' multi-tenant database, you would expect most queries to target a single tenant and run on a single shard.
 Using `citus_stat_statements`, you can query for the percentage of queries that span across shards.
-Seeing too many multi-tenant (i.e., cross-shard) queries indicates the proper filters may not be applied to correctly match a single tenant, resulting in unnecessary network calls, slower performance, and possible security issues.
+Seeing too many multi-tenant (that is, cross-shard) queries indicates the proper filters may not be applied to correctly match a single tenant, resulting in unnecessary network calls, slower performance, and possible security issues.

 To view a breakdown of how many cross-shard versus single-shard queries are happening in the database, you can run the following: